 How Is DUI Defined Under Florida State Law?

 Under the Florida Statutes, you are guilty of driving under the influence if you are either driving with a blood or breath alcohol in excess of 0.08 or if you are under the influence of alcohol to the extent that your normal faculties are impaired.
-That means there are two ways to prove a DUI.
-One is to simply show a number on a breath test machine or on a gas chromatograph/mass spectrometer.
+That means there are two ways for the State of Florida to prove a DUI.
+One is to simply show a number on a breath test machine or on a gas chromatograph/flame ionization detector.
 If police don't have a breath test or a blood test, they can use lay testimony of whether a person appeared to be impaired, including what they said, what they admitted to, how they spoke, how they walked and stood, whether they were slurring their words, and how they performed on field sobriety tests.
 Note that the field sobriety tests, however, are notoriously poor at predicting impairment.
 Very few lawyers are sufficiently familiar with the field sobriety tests to understand the weakness of the tests for their proposed purpose.

-For more information on DUI Defense Practice In Florida, an initial consultation is your next best step.
-Get the information and legal answers you are seeking by calling (786) 579-2100 today.
+For more information on DUI Defense Practice In Florida, a free strategy session is your next best step.
+Get the information and legal answers you are seeking by calling (305) 292-8384 today.